linearray/purescript-localstorage/README.md

 [![Build Status](https://travis-ci.org/eskimor/purescript-localstorage.svg?branch=master)](https://travis-ci.org/eskimor/purescript-localstorage)

-Access JS webstorage (local &amp; session) in a typesafe and convenient way.
+Access JS webstorage (local &amp; session) in a type-safe and convenient way.
 Just define a key type with some smart constructors and you are done (GADTs would even make those unnecessary).